-Packers news: The Green Bay Packers dedicated their 2020 NFL Draft class to preparing for their future, a future that is unlikely to include running back Aaron Jones.
+Packers news: The Green Bay Packers dedicated their 2020 NFL draft class to preparing for their future, one that is unlikely to include running back Aaron Jones.

 Packers news: Aaron Jones likely gone after 2020 season

 According to ESPN’s Rob Demovsky, the expectation is the Packers will let Jones walk in free agency this offseason.
 Green Bay anticipates moving on from several key starters next offseason with the NFL salary cap set to drop due to billions of dollars in lost revenue.

 The Packers are currently projected to have $200 million in cap liabilities next season, per Over the Cap.
 With the NFL salary cap expected to be set around $175-185 million, the team will be forced to make cuts.

 Recent contract extensions for running backs have certainly pushed Jones to a price range that Green Bay seemingly isn’t willing to pay.
 While he wouldn’t approach Christian McCaffrey or Alvin Kamara’s huge contracts, Jones will likely want somewhere in the neighborhood of $13 million annually.

 Jones’ 2017 draft classmate, fellow back Jamaal Williams, is also slated to hit free agency.
 Both of them were Day 3 draft choices, which goes to show how interchangeable players at the position are.
 It speaks volumes about what the front office thought of AJ Dillon, who’s a rookie second-rounder and yet to really make his mark as a pro.
 But if Jones departs in favor of another team, Dillon would be poised to become the team’s featured running back in 2021.